buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 ![The back of the PCB with all the parts placed](images/BuuKeeb/PCBBackParts.png)
 </p>

 I think the only main thing you need to worry about regarding the placement of components is that it's highly recommended to place capacitors as close as possible to the pin it's supposed to be protecting.
 Having them far away makes them less effective.
+Likewise, the ESD protection should be right next to the connector.

 Once you're happy with positioning everything, run the Design Rules Checker (DRC) to check if there aren't any horrible problems so far (besides the unconnected items), like overlapping components.
 If that passes, then I would recommend looking for the DRC rules for whichever fabrication house you intend on making the PCB at.
 The two most popular ones are [PCBWay](https://www.pcbway.com/) and [JLCPCB](https://jlcpcb.com/), and either one will do the job.
 My work colleagues use JLC for their stuff so that's what I will use as well, but my N64 colleagues use PCBWay.
 JLC has an article regarding their [design rules](https://jlcpcb.com/capabilities/pcb-capabilities), and there is [this project on GitHub](https://github.com/labtroll/KiCad-DesignRules) which translates them into DRC rules for KiCAD.

-If the only errors you have left on the DRC are unconnected items, it's time to wire everything together.
+If the only errors you have left on the DRC are unconnected items, let's go over some recommendations for the wiring stage.

-### Wiring the PCB
+### Recommendations for Wiring the PCB

 There are a lot of dos and don'ts when it comes to wiring PCBs, some exist for historical reasons but aren't as relevant today, while others are subject to incredibly fierce and exciting (read: boring) debates between engineers.
 Probably the big one that gets people fuming is that we can't have 90 degree bends in traces because they introduce electromagentic interference, so we should only use 45 degree bends.
 Whether or not this holds true for high frequency devices or high voltage PCBs does not really matter to us because a keyboard is neither.
+[You can go fully curved](https://community.element14.com/technologies/open-source-hardware/b/blog/posts/vintage-curvy-pcb-traces-with-kicad-7) if a vintage look is your preferred aesthetic!

 The other big one is to avoid is forks: